KHP-Informatics/HierarchicalClusteringALS/README.md

 # HierarchicalClusteringALS
-Code used to replicate the clustering, cell composition and phenotype analysis in the hierarchical clustering paper.
+Code used to replicate the preprocessing and hierarchical clustering in the hierarchical clustering paper.